-For one month after they left the nest, I led my four young ravens at least once and sometimes several times

-- 50 a day on thirty-minute walks.
+For one month after they left the nest, I led my four young ravens at least once and sometimes several times 50 a day on thirty-minute walks.
 During these walks, I wrote down everything in their environment they pecked at.
 In the first sessions, I tried to be teacher.
-I touched specific objects-sticks, moss, rocks-and nothing that I touched remained untouched by them. - 55 They came to investigate what I had investigated, leading me to assume that young birds are aided in learning to identify food from the parents' example.
+I touched specific objects-sticks, moss, rocks-and nothing that I touched remained untouched by them.
+55 They came to investigate what I had investigated, leading me to assume that young birds are aided in learning to identify food from the parents' example.
 They also, however, contacted almost everything else that lay directly in their own paths.
-They soon became - 60 more independent by taking their own routes near mine.
+They soon became more independent by taking their own routes near mine.
 Even while walking along on their own, they pulled at leaves, grass stems, flowers, bark, pine needles, seeds, cones, clods of earth, and other objects they encountered.
-I wrote all this down, converting it to - 65 numbers.
+I wrote all this down, converting it to 65 numbers.
 After they were thoroughly familiar with the background objects in these woods and started to ignore them, I seeded the path we would later walk together with objects they had never before encountered.
-Some of these were conspicuous food items: raspberries, dead - 70 meal worm beetles, and cooked corn kernels.
-Others were conspicuous and inedible: pebbles, glass chips, red winterberries.
-Still others were such highly cryptic foods as encased caddisfly larvae and moth cocoons.
-The results were dramatic. - 75 The four young birds on our daily walks contacted all new objects preferentially.
+Some of these were conspicuous food items: raspberries, dead results were dramatic.

+The four young birds on our daily walks contacted all new objects preferentially.
 They picked them out at a rate of up to tens of thousands of times greater than background or previously contacted objects.
-The main initial criterion for pecking or picking anything up was - 80 its novelty.
+The main initial criterion for pecking or picking anything up was its novelty.
 In subsequent trials, when the previously novel items were edible, they became preferred and the inedible objects became "background" items, just like the leaves, grass, and pebbles, even if they were highly conspicuous.
-These experiments showed that ravens' - 85 curiosity ensures exposure to all or almost all items in the environment.
+These experiments showed that ravens' curiosity ensures exposure to all or almost all items in the environment.